Keyj33k/ReverseShell/README.md

 Note:
 - This tool is only for educational purposes.
 - I'm not responsible for your actions.
-With great force follows great responsibility
+- With great force follows great responsibility.